 Nordic Safe Cities aims to promote security throughout the Nordic Region by preventing radicalisation and violent extremism.
 The programme is a part of a larger Nordic Council of Ministers’ program for Democracy, Inclusion and Security, and it includes networking, knowledge-sharing and communication for politicians, senior executives and professional practitioners from Nordic cities.

 Gender equality is also a key area of co-operation for the Nordic countries.
-It has contributed to the Nordic Region being one of the most gender equal regions in the world.
+It has contributed to the Nordic Region is one of the most gender-equal regions in the world.

 Finland was a part of the kingdom of Sweden, and Iceland belonged to Norway and Denmark.
 Besides a common history, politically and economically these five countries have followed a similar model known as the Nordic welfare state since the 20th century